 - 5. Working through Norfolk Strategic Planning Member Forum, the member authorities have been developing a single shared approach to first understand the pressures and impacts of residential growth on European protected sites and then how to address potential impacts.
-Place Services were commissioned to develop the strategy on our behalf.
-They have successfully completed a similar strategy for Essex. - 6.
+Place Services were commissioned to develop the strategy on our behalf. - 6.
 The Norfolk Green Infrastructure and Recreational Impact Avoidance and Mitigation Strategy has been developed over a number of years through a steering group comprising of all Norfolk Local Planning Authorities and the County Council working together through the Norfolk Strategic Planning Framework, plus wider statutory bodies and key stakeholders such as Natural England, the Forestry Commission, the Environment Agency, the RSPB, The Wash and North Norfolk Coast Marine Partnership, the Norfolk Coast Partnership (AONB) partnership and Wild Anglia.
-The final strategy was completed in March 2021 based on the brief provided, the study is supported by Natural England and the evidence it provides supports Local Plans going through examinations
+The final strategy was completed in March 2021 based on the brief provided, the study is supported by Natural England and the evidence it provides supports Local Plans going through examinations.